Molten Ventures VCT (formerly Draper Esprit VCT)

-Molten Ventures VCT invests in early-stage digital technology businesses, usually alongside listed Molten Ventures plc (previously Draper Esprit plc).
+Molten Ventures VCT invests in early-stage digital technology businesses, usually alongside Molten Ventures plc.

-- Seeking to raise up to £20 million, with a £20 million overallotment facility
+• Seeking to raise up to £6.7 million

 Important: The information on this website is for experienced investors.
 It is not a personal recommendation to invest.
 If you’re unsure, please seek advice.
 Investments are for the long term.
 They are high risk and illiquid and can fall as well as rise in value: you could lose all the money you invest.